comrumino/embsys105/assignment05/README.md

 # MP3 Player Project

-The aim of my project was to emphasize features that are more unique to embedded systems.
-Play, pause, and play-state functions function much like other music applications.
-Touch events propagate into activities which fire handlers to synchronize state between contexts.
+The aim of my project was to emphasize features that were characteristic of embedded systems.
+Play, pause, and skip icons behave like other music applications in that play status is implicitly indicated by pause-play icon toggle.
-Synchronization between contexts is relies on uCOS messaging mailboxes and queues.

-Features:
-* Custom play button "▶"
-* Custom pause button "⏸️"
-* The play button and pause button toggle to indicate play like spotify does
-* Read songs from SD
-* Walk SD for mp3 files to load

-How these features work under the hood is detailed in a Activity Diagram.
+A complete list of features can be found at the end of file.
+From ten-thousand feat, an Activity Diagram summarizes how things work.
 ![MP3-Player-Activity-Diagram.svg](./MP3-Player-Activity-Diagram.svg)

 TouchEventTaskStk, ActivitesTaskStk, and MP3StreamTaskStk are the names of stacks allocated for the uCOS tasks TouchEventTask, ActivitesTask, and MP3StreamTask respectively.
 TouchEventTask handles user input and provides the information to the ActivitiesTask.
 The